Remote sensing and faithful quantum teleportation through non-localized qubits: teleportation using non-localized qubits

 At initial instants, increasing $ Q_{2}~(Q_{1}) $ can improve the entanglement and may decrease the critical value of $ Q_{1}~(Q_{2}) $ at which the \textit{sudden birth} of the entanglement occurs.
 Therefore, an increase in $ Q_{2}~(Q_{1}) $ can remove the sudden death of the entanglement, appearing when decreasing $ Q_{1}~(Q_{2}) $ (see Fig. \ref{conQ2} plotted for $ t=0.7 $).
 It should be noted that these considerations are only of relevance to the early moments of the process.
 As time goes on such control is limited and Bob cannot completely counteract the sudden death of the entanglement by controlling his Ohmicity parameter.

-Investigating the behaviour of $ C $ as a function of $ \Gamma_{1} $ or $ \Gamma_{2} $ for diffferent values of $ Q_{1} $ or $ Q_{2} $, we obtain the similar results.
-Therefore, the Ohmicity parameters play an important role in controlling entanglement between the quantum magnetic sensors and hence their sensitivity in detecting weak magnetic fields, because of the positive effect of the probe entanglement on quantum estimation.
+Investigating the behavior of $ C $ as a function of $ \Gamma_{1} $ or $ \Gamma_{2} $ for different values of $ Q_{1} $ or $ Q_{2} $, we obtain the similar results.
+Therefore, the Ohmicity parameters play an important role in controlling the entanglement of the quantum sensors and hence their sensitivity for detecting weak coupling coupling constants, because of the positive effect of the probe entanglement on the quantum estimation.
 In particular, we see that with large values of both $ Q_{1} $ and $ Q_{2} $ we can completely protect the initial maximal entanglement over time.

 Similar control can be implemented by the cutoff frequency as illustrated in Fig. \ref{conG2} plotted for $ t=1.1 $.
-In detail, studying the bahaviour of the entanglement of the remote probes as a function of $ X \in \left\{Q_{1},Q_{2}, \Gamma_{1}~ (\Gamma_{2})\right\} $, we see that at initial instants an increase in the cutoff frequency $ \Gamma_{2} ~(\Gamma_{1}) $ can improve the entanglement and may decrease the value of $ X $ at which the sudden birth of the entanglement occurs.
+In detail, studying the behavior of the entanglement between the remote probes as a function of $ X \in \left\{Q_{1},Q_{2}, \Gamma_{1}~ (\Gamma_{2})\right\} $, we see that at initial instants an increase in the cutoff frequency $ \Gamma_{2} ~(\Gamma_{1}) $ can improve the entanglement and may decrease the value of $ X $ at which the sudden birth of the entanglement occurs.
 In other words, one can remove the sudden death of the entanglement, appearing with decreasing $ X $, with an increase in the cutoff frequency.
 Again, as time goes on, such control is limited and we cannot completely counteract the sudden death of the entanglement by increasing $ \Gamma_{2}~ (\Gamma_{1}) $.